 I always knew I was interested in law, but I finalized my decision after taking Dr. Jeff VanDerWerff’s American Government 101 course my freshman year.
 Northwestern helped me realize that even if the law is constantly changing, precedent plays a huge part in courts deciding what the law is today.
 A law degree simultaneously captured my two passions of history and political science, so I was instantly hooked on this challenge.
 I left Northwestern that semester knowing the law is where my passions meet this world’s need.

-What did you appreciate most about the political science faculty?
+What did you appreciate most about your Northwestern education?

-How did Northwestern prepare you for your future?
+How did your Northwestern education prepare you for law school?